CNAG-Biomedical-Informatics/beacon2-cbi-tools/bin/README.md

     The prefix for dir name (e.g., 'cancer\_sample\_001').
 Note that it can also contain a path (e.g., /workdir/cancer\_sample\_001).
     The script will automatically add an unique identifier to each job.

+- **sampleid**

+    To be used in `tsv` mode.
+A string to name your sample, which will be used as the sample ID in the VCF.

 - **technology**